 Early work experience is a critical factor in determining future success.
 Students who gain work experience during high school enjoy higher employment rates and earnings later in life.
 Additionally, these students stay in school, graduate high school, and enroll in college at higher rates than their peers.
 These benefits compound over a lifetime.The best way to learn how to succeed in a job is to have one.
 PIC employer organizers broker thousands of jobs for motivated students in the Boston Public Schools.
 Many of these jobs are provided by Boston's most recognized businesses in industries such as financial services, health care, higher education, construction and engineering, technology, and law.
 Through a series of job readiness workshops and career exploration programs, PIC career specialists prepare students to interview for these jobs and to find employment on their own.Classroom at the Workplace

 Classroom at the Workplace combines academic support with employment and career development opportunities for Boston public high school students who have failed the Massachusetts Comprehensive Assessment System (MCAS) exam.
 Although passing the MCAS is a requirement to graduate, 27% of the Class of 2014 failed at least one of the three required subjects.

-For more information, contact Ms. Zheng!Don't forget to fill out the PIC Application to make sure Ms. Zheng has your information!
+For more information, contact Ms. Gakpo!Don't forget to fill out the PIC Application to make sure Ms. Gakpo has your information!

 - Classes are offered in biology, math, and English Language Arts